-When completing the mortgage loan application form, a borrower must provide all of the requested information, including their personal and financial information, and the property they looking to buy.
-During the application process, the lender will provide the borrower with a Loan Estimate (LE), which outlines the closing costs of the loan.
-The borrower must review and approve of the Loan Estimate before the application can be processed.
+When completing the mortgage loan application form, a borrower must provide all of the requested information, including their personal and financial information, and the property they’re looking to buy.
+During the application process, the lender will provide the borrower with a loan estimate (LE), which outlines the closing costs of the loan.
+The borrower must review and approve of the loan estimate before the application can be processed.

 Loan Processing and Property Appraisal

 Once the LE is approved by the borrower, the lender will collect the documents and information required to process the loan.
-Also during this phase, there will be a required appraisal of the property, which lets the lender know the property’s true value.
+During this phase, there will be a required appraisal of the property, which lets the lender know the property’s true value.

 Mortgage Loan Approval